paxdotdev/docs/src/reference-native-rendering.md

 Worth noting about this approach is that it _significantly reduces_ the footprint burden of the Pax runtime.
 This hybrid native-canvas/native-elements approach allows Pax to render without needing to bundle a fully featured rendering engine like Skia, which would add megabytes to base footprints.

-For reference, this footprint burden is one of the limitations of many cross-platform renderers like Flutter — commonly, such tools require bundling [Skia](https://skia.googlesource.com/skia) and downloading megabytes of data in order to load a single page in a browser.
+For reference, this footprint burden is one of the challenges faced by many cross-platform renderers like Flutter — commonly, such tools require bundling [Skia](https://skia.googlesource.com/skia) and downloading megabytes of data in order to load a single page in a browser.

 [Pax aims](./intro-goals-prior-art.md) to keep its base footprint <100kB.